How to create sprite sheets for Phaser 3 with TexturePacker

 Why should I use a sprite sheet?

-The next thing you are going to do is creating a sprite sheet.
-Using sprite sheets with Phaser has two main reasons:
+The first step is to create a sprite sheet.
+Using sprite sheets with Phaser serves two primary purposes:

-Using a sprite atlas also improves performance of the game.
-With WebGL textures have only to be set once for rendering.
+Using a sprite atlas enhances the game's performance.
+With WebGL, textures only need to be set once for rendering, resulting in improved frame rates.

 Creating a new phaser project is quite simple: just clone the Phaser 3 Webpack Project Template from GitHub, fetch the node modules, and run the start script: